cblack34/C195-GTK/README.md

 Version: 1.0
 Release Date: 11/20/2020

-A program to track appointments using a mysql database.
+A program to track appointment using a mysql database.

 ## Author
 Clayton Black